 The Arts and Humanities (HUM) programme for postgraduate researchers will support you in developing your research skills, from the writing of the thesis to working within a wider academic environment, and from working as a professional academic to disseminating work to a wider public culture.
 The programme has been developed to address your intellectual and practical needs as a higher level researcher.
 You will be invited to design your own programme with your primary supervisor.
 Although some of the training takes place in formal sessions, students are also encouraged to identify external and informal opportunities for development.
 The programme also aims to create and support a distinct research community that draws together research students and Faculty.
 Most of the sessions are provided by research active academic staff, but we also work with other parts of the University in providing practical and technical training and career development for HUM students.
 Further information

 In addition to supervision, we will support you through a series of student-led monthly Postgraduate research seminars.
-During the seminars you will have the opportunity to represent your research informally and without pressure to your peers and hear feedback and receive advice on various aspects of researching, writing and submitting a PhD thesis from Faculty members and more experienced students.
+During the seminars you will have the opportunity to present your research informally and without pressure to your peers and hear feedback and receive advice on various aspects of researching, writing and submitting a PhD thesis from Faculty members and more experienced students.

 As one of our research students, you will be also be invited to any other research seminar in the School addressed by guest speakers or PPL colleagues, as well as interdisciplinary workshops and conferences.
+Current LCS-led research activities include the translation workshop In Other Words and the discussion group Research in Applied Pragmatics (RAP).

 The Arts and Humanities Faculty can offer a limited number of scholarships and studentships.
 These include the prestigious Arts and Humanities Research Council (AHRC)- funded doctoral studentships awarded by the Consortium for the Humanities and the Arts Southeast England (CHASE: www.chase.ac.uk) of which UEA is a partner.
 Up- to date information on current funding options and how to apply may be found here.